Original instruments and concepts for navigating the forces that shape the geopolitical order

 Robert Watson

 Robert Watson is the founder of the Global Strategy Institute and writer of the Taming Chaos Substack.
-He developed the Populist Readiness Index, the Cascade Susceptibility Index, and the Conflict Activation Index: a suite of composite instruments for measuring the structural conditions that precede geopolitical disruption.
+He developed six original composite indexes, the Populist Readiness Index, the Cascade Susceptibility Index, the Conflict Activation Index, the Desperation Index, the Autocratic Proximity Index, and the Narrative Dominance Index, a suite of instruments for measuring the structural conditions that precede geopolitical disruption.

 His work begins where most geopolitical analysis ends: not with the event or the leader, but with the structural conditions that made both inevitable.